 Communication is an essential component of maximizing student gains.
 We want to hear from you when things are going great, when there are questions or concerns, and when conflicts arise.
-Talking and working together will not only help the student, but will make life a little easier for everyone
+Talking and working together will only continue to help the student through their treatment and education.